singhprabhjot/CMU_SV_SE_Practicum_2013/Android_App/README.md

 This application contains a list of 17000+ english words and their synonyms.

-The Android appication is developed as a list View.
+The Android appication is developed as a ListView.
 Initially, on Application start, 500 words are loaded in the list view.
 The words are loaded as the users scrolls down.
 Every scroll event will add 100 words to the list.